thaotruongprivate/Eigensonne/README.md

 Hacker News
 ====

-This website displays top news from https://news.ycombinator.com/news.
+This website displays top news from [Hacker News](https://news.ycombinator.com/news).
 It basically just displays those news in a different style.
+It seems to me that [this API endpoint](https://hacker-news.firebaseio.com/v0/topstories.json) returns what's displayed on the site so I used it for this app.

 ### Tech stack
 - silex